 The impact of a policy can be measured with good statistics.
 If policy cannot be measured it is not a good policy.

-Rationale: This new policy would ensure that all policies are measured, audited, tracked and enforced by the compliance team.
+Rationale: This new policy would ensure that all policies are measured, audited, tracked, reported and enforced by the compliance team.
 The community while in the policy development process should ensure that the policy is developed with compliance in mind.
 One policy the, CLDP, was identified as not being monitored or enforced.
 Without statistics on this policy available it is impossible to understand the level of compliance with this policy.
 Policies not enforced risk being less effective.

 Impact of Recommendation:

-Registrars and Registries will be impacted by this recommendation, they will have to provide information to the compliance team and ensure that they are implementing the recommendation.
+Registrars and Registries will be impacted by this recommendation, they will have to review compliance of this policy and provide information to the compliance team and ensure that they are implementing the recommendation.
 The compliance team will have to collect, analyze and enforce each policy as required.
 This will add to security and transparency.
 The community should develop policies with enforcement in mind.
 Successful implementation of this policy would result in knowledge of compliance with all policies.
 The Review team requests this recommendation to be implemented immediately upon approval of Board.

 If this recommendation is not implemented we will remain in the current state of not knowing if the policies created by the community are implemented and making the impact on the system as expected by the PDP process that created the policy.
 This recommendation is aligned with ICANN’s Strategic Plan and Mission and is within the scope of the review team.